Asteraceae (Compositae)

 Jerusalem artichoke, Helianthus tuberosus

-Jerusalem artichoke, Helianthus tuberosus, is also known here in the Netherlands as a so-called forgotten vegetable.
-To me, that's funny, because this plant came to us from North America and…
+Jerusalem artichoke, Helianthus tuberosus, is known here in the Netherlands as a so-called forgotten vegetable.
+To me that is funny, because this plant came to us from North America and…

 Read more